Lakhankumawat/LearnCPP/R-Recursion/README.md

 So, this will give us O(n) time complexity.

 ## Properties
+### Time-Complexity
-Time-Complexity->To find this we will determine the total multiplication performed.
+To find this we will determine the total multiplication performed.

 e^x = 1 + x/1! + x^2/2! + x^3/3! + …… + until n terms